-Hal D. Coffey, a commercial real estate attorney at Blumling & Gusky LLP, is President-Elect of the Allegheny County Bar Association.
+Hal D. Coffey, a Member of the Real Estate Practice Group at Clark Hill PLC, is the Immediate Past-President of the Allegheny County Bar Association.

 Mr. Coffey has been very involved in numerous facets of the ACBA.
-He has been chair of the Diversity Collaborative Committee, chair of the Young Lawyers Division, editor-in-chief of the Lawyers Journal and the Pittsburgh Legal Journal Opinions. and a member of the Real Property Section Council and Women in the Law Division Council.
-He is a also member of the Bench-Bar Conference Committee, Committee on Exempt Organizations, Diversity and Gender Equality Ad Hoc Committee, Membership Committee, Publications Committee and Real Property Section.
-Mr. Coffey is also involved in the Allegheny County Bar Foundation, where he is a Fellow.
+In addition to being former President, he has been chair of the Diversity Collaborative Committee, chair of the Young Lawyers Division, editor-in-chief of the Lawyers Journal and the Pittsburgh Legal Journal Opinions and a member of the Real Property Section Council and Women in the Law Division Council.
+He is also a member of the Bench-Bar Conference Committee, Diversity and Gender Equality Ad Hoc Committee, Publications Committee and Real Property Section.

 In addition to his roles at the ACBA, Mr. Coffey is involved in various other legal and community organizations, including the Josh Gibson Foundation and Squirrel Hill Baseball Association and is an active member of Rodef Shalom Congregation in Oakland.
 He also provides pro bono representation to indigent clients seeking protection from abuse orders through Neighborhood Legal Services Association.